Irreducible decomposition for local representations of quantum Teichm\"uller space: Introduction

-Let $\Sigma$ be an oriented surface of genus $g>0$ with $s$ punctures $v_1,...,v_s$ such that $2g-2+s>0$ (this condition is equivalent to the existence of an ideal triangulation of $\Sigma$, ie. a triangulation whose vertices are exactly the $v_i$).
-Let $\mathcal{T}(\Sigma)$ be the Teichmüller space of $\Sigma$, that is the moduli space of complete hyperbolic metrics on $\Sigma$.
-Given $\lambda$ an ideal triangulation of $\Sigma$, W.P.
-Thurston \cite{math/9801039} constructed a parameterization of $\mathcal{T}(\Sigma)$ by associating a strictly positive real number to each edge $\lambda_i$ of the ideal triangulation, $i\in\{1,...,n\}$ (where $n=6g-6+3s$ is the number of edges of $\lambda$).
-These coordinates are called \textbf{shear coordinates} associated to $\lambda$.
+Let $\Sigma$ be the surface obtained by removing $s>0$ points $v_1,...,v_s$ from the closed oriented surface $\overline{\Sigma}$ of genus $g>0$.
+Denote by $\mathcal{T}(\Sigma)$ the Teichm\"uller space of $\Sigma$, that is the moduli space of complete hyperbolic metrics on $\Sigma$.
+Given $\lambda$ an ideal triangulation of $\Sigma$ (that is a triangulation of the closed surface $\overline\Sigma$ whose vertices are exactly the $v_i$), Thurston \cite{thurston} constructed a parametrization of $\mathcal{T}(\Sigma)$ by associating a strictly positive real number to each edge $\lambda_i$ of the ideal triangulation, $i\in\{1,...,n\}$ (where $n=6g-6+3s$ is the number of edges of $\lambda$).
+These coordinates are called \textit{shear coordinates} associated to $\lambda$.
 In this coordinates system, the coefficients of the Weil-Petersson form on $\mathcal{T}(\Sigma)$ depend only on the combinatoric of $\lambda$ and are easy to compute.